-Brexit rebels make proposals on Irish border issue
+Brexit rebels propose solution on Irish border issue

 Both sides want to avoid such a hard border because it could undermine a 1998 peace agreement that ended decades of sectarian conflict in the north but it is still unclear how goods crossing between the EU and the UK in Ireland would be monitored once the UK has left the EU’s customs union and the single market.

-Lawmakers from the influential anti-EU European Research Group (ERG), who oppose May’s Brexit plan in favor of a cleaner break with the EU, said existing systems and technology could be used and any extra checks could take place away from the border.
+Lawmakers from the influential anti-EU European Research Group (ERG), who oppose May’s so-called Chequers Brexit plan in favor of a cleaner break with the EU, said existing systems and technology could be used and any extra checks could take place away from the border.

 “Rational, pragmatic approaches can ensure that the vital trade across the border is maintained.
-At the same time, this allows the United Kingdom to conduct an independent trade policy without threatening the integrity of the EU Single Market,” the ERG said in a report published on Wednesday.
+At the same time, this allows the United Kingdom to conduct an independent trade policy without threatening the integrity of the EU Single Market,” the ERG said in a report.

+A spokesman for May told reporters the government had committed to not having a hard border in Northern Ireland and that it didn’t believe the answer was to move the border by carrying out checks elsewhere.

+“We have been working on the issue of the Northern Irish border for two years and we have looked at a significant number of potential solutions and we believe that the plan put forward by Chequers is the only credible and negotiable one,” he said.

+May’s Chequers proposal involves a common rule book for goods trade with the bloc that the government says removes the need for the return of a hard border.

-The group said existing electronic procedures allowed customs declarations to be made ahead of travel, inspections can be done at the point of shipment and any additional declarations could be incorporated into the existing system used for VAT returns.
+The ERG group said existing electronic procedures allowed customs declarations to be made ahead of travel, inspections can be done at the point of shipment and any additional declarations could be incorporated into the existing system used for VAT returns.

 It also said licensed customs brokers could be engaged to support businesses in dealing with rules of origin and customs arrangements.